-As a student at Eureka College, you will have many opportunities to be engaged in service experiences during your college career – All new students take part in a service project during the fall Welcome Week program and students in the First Year Seminar course are involved in a service-learning project as part of this class experience.
+As a student at Eureka College, you will have many opportunities to be engaged in service experiences during your college career.
+All new students take part in a service project during the fall Welcome Week program and students in the First Year Seminar course are involved in a service-learning project as part of this class experience.
 The College also offers recognized student organizations whose primary focus is community service and sponsors various programs including Spring Break mission trips and days of service.
 We hope you will seek out ways to serve others through service-learning experiences and service opportunities in campus organizations, and projects which have a specific focus on helping a cause or making an impact on an area of need.

-For the third consecutive year, Eureka College has been named to the President’s Higher Education Community Service Honor Roll for exemplary community service.
+For the fourth consecutive year, Eureka College has been named to the President’s Higher Education Community Service Honor Roll for exemplary community service.
 The Corporation for National and Community Service and the U.S. Department of Education gives the recognition to institutions of higher education for their support of volunteering, service-learning and civic engagement.
 Eureka College is among 26 Illinois colleges receiving this important recognition.

 Associate Dean of Students, Director of Applied Learning

 Davenport PTO Carnival

 The carnival is on Friday, March 13 from 5:30-8:30.
 If you would be able to come about 5:15 that would be awesome.
 They can always use people for ticket fillers, game watchers and raffle prize helper.
 If you are interested in this opportunity, contact Amber Harmon at firstname.lastname@example.org